Help with Kaiser's Highway Star repro

 I'm adding a "quick and dirty" Eagle drawn schematics, in the hope that it can be useful to someone else.

-I used whatever components I had at hand, since the prices of new ones are mostly prohibitive here where I live.
-That's a great way to learn about circuits and logic, specially when you can ask questions to people who have a vast amount of knowledge.
+That's a great way to learn about circuits and logic, specially when you can ask questions to people who have a vast amount of knowledge. :-)

 I've learned a little more about how to make a similar function circuit with slightly different components.